mplockhart/66days/README.md

 This is used to graph the optimum number of K by running the method multiple times.

-As per usual, the lessons conclude with the sklearn implementation.
+As per usual, the lessons conclude with the sklearn implementation (https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KNeighborsClassifier.html).
 It goes through the same steps of fit, and then predict to get the trained results.